tehw0lf/airbash/README.md

 ## The Database

-The database contains a table called `hs` with seven columns.
+The database contains a table called `captures` with seven columns.

 `id`: incrementing counter of table entries

-`lat` and `lon`: GPS coordinates of the handshake (if available)
+`latitude` and `longitude`: GPS coordinates of the handshake (if available)

 `bssid`: MAC address of the access point

 `essid`: Name identifier

+`pmkid`: WPA PMKID, if captured

 `psk`: WPA Passphrase, if known

-`pmkid`: WPA PMKID, if captured

-`prcsd`: Flag that gets set by crackdefault.sh to prevent duplicate calculation of default keys if a custom passphrase was used.
+`processed`: Flag that gets set by crackdefault.sh to prevent duplicate calculation of default keys if a custom passphrase was used.

 Currently, the SQLite3 database is not password-protected.